How to upgrade or downgrade your Capital One credit card

 - Possible annual fee: The QuicksilverOne charges a $39 annual fee.

-- High APR: The QuicksilverOne card charges a variable APR of up to 26.99 percent, and the VentureOne and SavorOne have a variable APR of up to 25.24 percent.
+- High APR: The QuicksilverOne Card charges a variable APR of 29.99 percent, and the VentureOne and SavorOne have a variable APR of 19.74 percent to 29.74 percent.

-- No introductory bonus: You most likely won’t qualify for the card’s introductory bonus.
+- No introductory bonus: You most likely won’t qualify for the card’s introductory bonus since you’re switching products rather than applying as a new cardholder.

 How to downgrade a Capital One credit card